rcarrata/rcarrata.github.io/_posts/2023-04-25-rosa-submariner.md

 comments: true
 ---

 How can we connect the overlay networks of multiple ROSA clusters?
-How can we deploy stateful applications spanning in a Multi-Cluster environments?
-How can we discover other microservices using DNS and Kubernetes Services like if we were in the same cluster?
+How can we deploy stateful applications spanning multiple Multi-Cluster environments?
+How can we discover other microservices using DNS and Kubernetes Services as if we were in the same cluster?

 ## Overview